TheTardes/stardew-gift-guide/README.md

 ## What I Learned

 - **Designing with Delight**: Merging cozy visual identity with functional UX to stay true to the game’s feel.
-- **JavaScript UI Logic**: Smooth modals, tag-based navigation, scroll-to-top behavior, and dynamic content rendering.
+- **JavaScript Logics**: Smooth modals, tag-based navigation, scroll-to-top behavior, and dynamic content rendering.
-- **Mobile-first UX Thinking**: Designed and tested with mobile users in mind before scaling to a dashboard layout.
+- **Mobile-first UX**: Designed and tested with mobile users in mind before scaling to a dashboard layout.
 - **User Interaction Patterns**: Integrated helpful microinteractions and scroll behaviors to enhance learning flow.

 ---